Accessibility in the Criminal Legal System

 Court proceedings in Ontario take place in English or French.

+An interpreter can help you understand what is being said in court when you do not speak the language, or if you are deaf or hard of hearing.
 You have the right to a court interpreter if you need one, but remember to request this as soon as you know you need a court interpreter.
 Time is needed to book their services.

 In criminal matters, the Ministry of the Attorney General provides court interpretation services in any language required.
 If you are deaf or have a hearing disability, American Sign Language (ASL) and langue des signes québécoise (LSQ) interpreters are also available for ministry services and all types of court proceedings.

-Indigenous access
+Indigenous Access

-If you don’t want to swear on a bible, you can “affirm” to the court that you’ll tell the truth.
+If you do not want to swear on a bible, you can “affirm” to the court that you will tell the truth.
+If you are Indigenous, you have the option to swear on an eagle feather.

 The eagle feather can be used in any courthouse in Ontario.
 Many courthouses - including Hamilton - have feathers for this purpose.
 If not you can bring your own or ask your local Friendship Centre to provide one.